nbursa/e-comm-api/README.md

 # E-commerce-backend

-This project is a comprehensive API service for an e-commerce platform, built using the Gin framework in Go.
+This project is a simple API service for an e-commerce platform, built using the Gin framework in Go.
 It forms the backend layer of a three-tier system, providing robust and scalable solutions for managing products and their categories.
 This API service ensures efficient data handling and seamless integration with client applications and databases.

 **🚧 Work In Progress 🚧**